apivideo/api.video-documentation/live-streaming/restreams.md

 If you are experiencing an issue, please do not hesitate to contact our support team.
 </Callout>

-api.video gives you the ability to broadcast a live stream to multiple platforms simultaneously.
-You'll be able to stream to Youtube, Twitch, and any other platform that supports [RTMP](https://api.video/blog/video-trends/what-is-rtmp-and-why-do-we-use-it-for-live-streaming/) from one source.
+api.video enables you to broadcast a live stream to multiple platforms simultaneously.
+You can stream to Youtube, Twitch, and any other platform that supports streaming through `RTMPS` or `RTMP` protocols from one source.

 ## How it works